11-12 March and 23-24 September 2017

 The ALS course is recognised for continuing professional development.

-You MUST be a registered health professional to be able to attend.
+You MUST be a registered health professional to attend.

-Self-funded applicants: register and pay in the Anglia Ruskin University store (under Postgraduate Medical Institute Conferences and Events).
+Self-funded applicants: register and pay in the Anglia Ruskin University store.
 Payment by credit card accepted.
 Confirmation will be sent to you on receipt of your application to attend.

 NHS-funded applicants: to book, please contact your education leads.

-The course is taught at the William Harvey Building in Chelmsford.
+The course is taught in the Sawyers building in Chelmsford.
 See directions to our campus.